thedynamiclinker/sudocode/zero/For the Birds.md

 C: Yeah I don't think there's much objection to the tickets.

 A: I um...
-I sort of have trouble doing anything through the tickets.
+I sort of have trouble doing anything via tickets.

 _(Assorted eyes widen.)_

 C: How do you mean?

-A: I can make things just fine.
+A: I can make things just fine...

 H: I don't mind the tickets.